hivesolutions/pingu/src/heroku/README.md

     -----> Upgrading pingu:newplan to sharp-mountain-4005... done, v18 ($49/mo)
            Your plan has been updated to: pingu:newplan

-## Removing the add-on
+## Removing the PIngu add-on

-Pingu can be removed via the  CLI.
+Pingu may be removed via the CLI.
+Note that any data stored in the server may become lost and may not be recoverable.

-<div class="warning" markdown="1">This will destroy all associated data and cannot be undone!</div>

-    :::term
     $ heroku addons:remove pingu
-    -----> Removing pingu from sharp-mountain-4005... done, v20 (free)

-Before removing Pingu a data export can be performed by [[describe steps if export is available]].

 ## Support

+Additional information

+Check out Pingu or email us at support@pinguapp.com.

 All Pingu support and runtime issues should be submitted via on of the [Heroku Support channels](support-channels).
 Any non-support related issues or product feedback is welcome at [[your channels]].